abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 #### OpenLANE Directory structure in detail
 We have several pdk under:
 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/pdks$
-1. `skywater-pdk` has all the pdk related files like timing libraries, lef files, techlef, celllef files, etc. These are Silicon foundary files compatable with commertial EDA tools and not for open source EDA tool
+1. `skywater-pdk` has all the pdk related files like timing libraries, lef files, techlef, cell lef files, etc. These are Silicon foundary files compatable with commertial EDA tools and not for open source EDA tool
 2. `open_psk` has set of scripts and files that convert these foundry level pdk to be compatable to open source EDA tools like *magic*, *netgen*
 3. `sky130A` is the pdk varient which has been made compatable to open source enviroment.

 This `sky130A` pdk file contain 2 files:
 1. `libs.ref` which contain all the process specific file specific to the technology like timimg files, cells files, etc. We would be working on `sky130_fd_sc_hd` pdk  varient
-2. `libs.tech` which contain files specific to the tool like *klayout, ngspice, netgen, magic, qflow, openlane, etc*
+2. `libs.tech` which contain files specific to the tool like **klayout, ngspice, netgen, magic, qflow, openlane, etc**

 - We would be working on openlane directory
 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane$